Return To Overview

 h.
 Decision-making ability

 Currently, the Board of Directors of the Company are specialists with different professional backgrounds or fields and comply with the diversification policy.
-In 2024, the average age of members of the incumbent Board of Directors is 63.
-Directors aged above 60 take up 57% while those aged below 60 take up 43% respectively in the Board of Directors; no director holds a concurrent post of employee in the Company, and therefore the number of directors with identity of employee takes up 0%; there are 3 independent directors in total, taking up 42.9% of all 7 directors; the consecutive tenure of these 3 independent directors hasn’t exceeded three sessions.
-Currently, there is 1 female director who takes up 14.29% of all directors; besides local directors in Taiwan, there is another director coming from Hong Kong, China.
+In 2024, the average age of members of the incumbent Board of Directors is 62.
+Directors aged above 60 take up 57% while those aged below 60 take up 43% respectively in the Board of Directors; no director holds a concurrent post of employee in the Company, and therefore the number of directors with identity of employee takes up 0%; there are 3 independent directors in total, taking up 43% of all 7 directors; the consecutive tenure of these 3 independent directors hasn’t exceeded three sessions.
+Currently, there is 1 female director who takes up 14% of all directors; besides local directors in Taiwan, there is another director coming from Hong Kong, China.
 The industry experience, distribution of seniority of tenure of independent directors, and age distribution of directors are detailed in the following table of “Execution Status of the Diversification Policy Regarding Members of the Incumbent Board of Directors in 2024”.
+The Company remains committed to promoting gender equality on the Board of Directors.
+To support its goal of enhancing board diversity, the Company has incorporated into its Corporate Governance Best Practice Principles a guideline that female directors should ideally comprise one-third of the Board seats.
+In alignment with this objective, one additional female director was appointed during the Board re-election held on May 29, 2024.
+As of now, the Board is composed of 86% male (6 members) and 14% female (1 member).
+The Company will continue to make its best efforts to increase the representation of female directors prior to the next Board re-election in order to achieve its diversity target.

 The specific management objectives of the diversification policy of the Board of Directors as well as fulfillment conditions of such objectives are as follows: